wagtail/wagtail/docs/advanced_topics/adding_reports.rst

 (string)

 The template used to render your report.
-By default, this is ``"wagtailadmin/reports/base_report.html"``, which has a listing based on the explorer views, displaying action buttons, as well as the title, time of the last update, status, and specific type of any pages.
+By default, this is ``"wagtailadmin/reports/base_report.html"``, which provides an empty report page layout; an alternative base template ``"wagtailadmin/reports/base_page_report.html"`` is available, providing a listing based on the explorer views, displaying action buttons, as well as the title, time of the last update, status, and specific type of any pages.
 In this example, we'll change this to a new template in a later section.